Released a year before 9/11, Outkast’s hit single Stankonia “B.O.B.” was cultural commentary misinterpreted as outright patriotism.

 This is yet another example of “how records are often auditory Rorschach tests; we hear what we want to hear,” as Springsteen wrote in his 2016 memoir Born to Run.
 But artists can’t always predict what audiences will want to hear, nor should that be the goal.

 “Did Outkast think about being misinterpreted or did they just make a piece of music and put it out?”
 Yasamin, a pop-rock singer from Auckland, New Zealand, asked.
-“B.O.B.,” which she first heard 17 years ago, inspired the name behind her forthcoming sophomore album — Songs Over Baghdad.
+“B.O.B.,” which she first heard 17 years ago, inspired the name behind her sophomore album — Songs Over Baghdad.

-As a self-proclaimed “artivist,” Yasamin realizes her new songs complicate the overly simplistic Hollywood depictions of international conflict.
+As a self-proclaimed “artivist,” Yasamin realizes her songs complicate the overly simplistic Hollywood depictions of international conflict.
 As the daughter of Iraqi immigrants, Yasamin thought, “No one’s going to tell the Arab story, my story, if I don’t do it.
 If I don’t, it means the Arab story will be told through Hollywood movies where Arabs are terrorists.”
 (See also: DC Universe’s action shooter Suicide Squad: Kill the Justice League.
 The trailer prominently features “B.O.B.,” while the bloodshed is more neon than the music video’s rolling purple fields.)